Jaymo33/Blog-Extensor/src/content/blog/13-3-kg-to-pounds.md

     "name": "What's the easiest way to convert 13.3 kilograms to pounds?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "The easiest method is to use an online conversion tool or the calculator on your phone.
-Simply type \"13.3 kg to pounds\" into a search engine, and it will instantly give you the answer of 29.32 pounds.
+Simply type "13.3 kg to pounds" into a search engine, and it will instantly give you the answer of 29.32 pounds.
 If you prefer to do it manually, remember the conversion factor: multiply the number of kilograms by 2.20462.
 So, 13.3 x 2.20462 = 29.32."
     }
     },
     {